MODIFICATIONS AND ACCOMMODATIONS FOR FACULTY, STAFF AND GRADUATE ASSISTANTS AT GREATER RISK OF COVID-19

 · The Americans with Disabilities Act (ADA) should be utilized to determine accommodations for individuals at a greater risk of serious illness from COVID-19, or for employees with underlying medical conditions.

-· Supervisors and employees with disabilities and underlying medical conditions should engage in the interactive process of accommodation.
+· Supervisors and their employees with disabilities and underlying medical conditions should engage in the interactive process of accommodation.

 · Accommodations are highly individualized and are intended to remove barriers to productive employee labor and engagement while addressing the employee’s disability-related limitations.